sudhirmurthy/SQLTricks/README.md

   - 3. You can use newid() or newsequentialid() for creating a new unique identifiers.
    For performance reasons, newsequentialid() is preferred.

+Please refer to the Pivot&UnpivotExample.sql file for more details